Paul-antoineLeTolguenec/scan-matching-using-interval-analysis/README.md

 Indeed, underwater robots must imperatively locate themselves via the IMU and the various sonars.
 When the robot moves in a known area, it can identify remarkable positions already known to refine its position (landmarks).
-See an example [here](http://simon-rohou.fr/research/tubex-lib/doc/tutorial/03-static-rangebearing/index.html). but when the environment is totally unknown, you have to consider the whole environment that you can perceive through sonar.
+See an example [here](http://simon-rohou.fr/research/tubex-lib/doc/tutorial/03-static-rangebearing/index.html).
+But when the environment is totally unknown, you have to consider the whole environment that you can perceive through sonar.
 To simplify the exercise we will do the study in 2D.

 ## Objective